zikriyeurkmezcengiz/ai-agents-for-beginners/07-planning-design/README.md

 }
 ```

-An example notebook with the above code sample is available [here](07-autogen.ipynb).
+An example notebook with the previous code sample is available [here](07-autogen.ipynb).

 ### Iterative Planning